Stroke Art Therapy

 The Art Therapy Team

 The Art Therapy Team is multi-disciplinary.
 It includes Registered Arts Therapists and qualified art tutors.
-The programme is co-ordinated by Alecia Steel.

 The Group Process